Promptpay

 6. The payment platform performs the internal purchase request processing.

-7. The payment platform sends the callback with the redirection data in the redirect_data object to the web service.
+7. The payment platform sends the callback with the redirection data to the web service.

 8. The customer is redirected from the web service to the provider service.

-9. The customer completes all the payment steps required.
+9. The customer completes all required payment steps.

-10. The payment is processed on the provider side.
+10. The purchase is processed in the provider service.

-11. The customer is redirected to the merchant's web service.
+11. The customer is redirected to the web service.

 12. The provider service sends the payment result notification to the payment platform.

-13. The payment platform sends a callback to the web service.
+13. The payment platform sends the payment result callback to the web service.

-14. The customer receives the payment result on the web service.
+14. The customer receives the payment result information from the web service.

 Request format

-There are several things you must consider when using purchase requests in the Promptpay method:
+There are several things you need to consider when sending purchase requests by using the Promptpay method:

 • Object payment—payment information: